Kiribati New Zealanders

-Kiribati New Zealanders refers to New Zealand citizens or permanent residents who are fully or partially of I-Kiribati descent.
-According to the 2018 census, 3,225 New Zealanders declared their ethnicity as Kiribati.
+Kiribati New Zealanders refers to New Zealand citizens or permanent residents or others with rights to reside pending move to permanent residency (e.g., by virtue of the Pacific Access Category of immigration (PAC)) who are fully or partially of I-Kiribati descent.
+According to the 2023 census, 4,659 New Zealanders declared their ethnicity as Kiribati.
+At present, there may be up to another 1,000 I-Kiribati in New Zealand on guestworker schemes such as the Recognised Seasonal Employment Scheme (RSE).
+This number has been down since the COVID-19 disruption but is recovering slowly.
+The Kiribati end of this circular migration was also affected by this disruption.

 Demographics

 I-Kiribati people are classified as a subset of Pasifika New Zealanders under the Ethnicity New Zealand Standard Classification by Stats NZ Tatauranga Aotearoa.
-According to the 2006 Census, there were 1,116 Kiribati New Zealanders in New Zealand, which has tripled to 3,225 in the 2018 Census.
+According to the 2006 Census, there were 1,116 Kiribati New Zealanders in New Zealand; this has since quadrupled, including through further immigration and through procreation.

-As of 2018, only 41.3% of Kiribati New Zealanders were born in New Zealand.
-58.7% were born overseas, most of them in Kiribati, with smaller groups of I-Kiribati immigrants born in Australia, Tuvalu and the United States.
+As of 2023, 58.4% of Kiribati New Zealanders were born in Kiribati itself or elsewhere, and so only 41.6% of Kiribati New Zealanders were born in New Zealand.
+The born elsewhere include people from Australia, Solomon Islands, Fiji, United States and United Kingdom.

-43.7% of New Zealand residents who declared their ethnicity as I-Kiribati live in the Auckland Region.
+41.8% of New Zealand residents who declared their ethnicity as I-Kiribati live in the Auckland Region.
 The Kiribati community is especially prominent in the country town of Warkworth, where Gilbertese is the second most spoken language.
-Smaller I-Kiribati communities exist in the Waikato region and in Wellington.
+Smaller I-Kiribati communities exist on the Te Ika-a-Māui in the Waikato region, Hawke Bay and in Wellington, while communities on the Te Waipounamu. in Marllborough, Canterbury, Otago and Southland are even smaller, but all are growing faster than Auckland.

 Organisations

 New Zealand's Kiribati associations include the nationwide New Zealand Kiribati National Council, the Warkworth-based Kiribati Aotearoa Diaspora Directorate and the Otago Kiribati Islands Students' Association in Dunedin.
+The diasporic communities spread up and down the South Island's east coast cooperate under the Kiribati Waipounamu Committee.

 Clendon Park in South Auckland is home to the Kiribati Uniting Church NZ.

 Kiribati Language Week is a yearly event organised by the Ministry for Pacific Peoples.

+Connections between Kiribati and New Zealand

+Connections between Kiribati and New Zealand may go back centuries, if not a millennia or so.
+It is entirely possible that corresponding to Māori voyaging en masse from Hawaiiki, I-Kiribati voyaged away from Samoa to settle in the Gilberts.

+The whalers who plundered the On-the-Line grounds from the 1820s for a few decades included I-Kiribati and Māori crew and also hunted waters around New Zealand and used whaling stations there.